yuvasri-07/9.DETERMINATION-OF-Z-PARAMETERS-OF-TWO-PORT-NETWORK/README.md

 **RESULT:**

-The Z-parameters of the two port network has been calculated and verified by using Multisim Simulator.
+The Z-parameters of the two port network has been calculated and verified by using LTspice Simulator.